mayanksharma3/opencv-calibrated-color-detection/README.md

 Arguments:
  - show_feed - (optional, default: True) toggle for showing graphical feed or not
  - show_max - (optional, default: True) toggle for showing the biggest area of a color, or to show all the shapes with the color present
- - shape - (optional, default: "rectangle") which shape the contour of the color should be. _"circle" or "rectangle"_

 Return:
  - List of dicts of all the signatures seen in the frame